- Approiate clothing including long pants and closed toes shoes

 - Foster Parent/Sleepovers

-Take home a cat or dog that would benefit most from time away for medical, behavioral or social purposes.
-This helps us obtain information on the dog or cat’s behavior and personality.
+Take home a cat or dog that would benefit most from time away for medical, behavioral, or social purposes.
+Doing this helps us obtain information on the dog or cat’s behavior and personality.

 - Paws on Parole Volunteer